Dylan Marron: Conversations with People who Hate Me

 Marron hosts a podcast titled Conversations with People who Hate Me, in which he contacts people who have left negative or hateful comments on his videos or social media.
 The first season of the podcast included nine episodes, all posted in 2017.
 The goal of this podcast is to "take hateful conversations online and turn them into productive conversations offline."
 This podcast was partially inspired by an episode of This American Life in which Lindy West confronts one of her trolls; Marron similarly wanted to engage in productive, nuanced conversations with his guests.
 Marron's goal is neither to debate his guests, nor to find common ground with them, but to listen to people and be listened to in return.
-Guests on the podcast are offered whatever level of anonymity they want, in order to facilitate their participation in the conversation.
+Guests on the podcast are offered whatever level of anonymity they want, to facilitate their participation in the conversation.
 The podcast was featured as a "Podcast Pick" by USA Today.
 The podcast also won a Webby Award for best individual episode during the 2018 Webby Awards.
 The format changed in 2018, with the podcast's second season.
 Instead of interviewing his guests one on one, Marron moderates a conversation between two guests who have had negative online interactions with each other.

 In 2022, Marron released a book based on the podcast entitled: "Conversations with People Who Hate Me: 12 Things I Learned from Talking to Internet Strangers."

 Personal life

 Marron was born in Venezuela.
 He has been married to Todd Clayton since December 27, 2015.

-Marron joined a sketch comedy group in college, not because he was interested in a career in comedy, but because he wanted to work collaboratively on creative endeavors with people who shared his enthusiasm for creative work.
+Marron joined a sketch comedy group at Wesleyan University, not because he was interested in a career in comedy, but because he wanted to work collaboratively on creative endeavors with people who shared his enthusiasm for creative work.
 Through this sketch group, he met Jo Firestone, his coauthor for the play Ridgefield Middle School Talent Nite.